 A New Class of Nuclear Reactor

 Engineers and researchers have long dreamed of a self-fueling source of energy.
 As early as 1958, Saveli Feinberg imagined a nuclear reactor that could breed fuel within its core.
 TerraPower will use proven fast reactor technology, high-performance computing simulations and real testing in current fast reactor test facilities to make the traveling wave reactor (TWR) concept a reality.
-The TWR is a uniquely designed nuclear reactor.
+The TWR technology is a uniquely designed nuclear reactor.
 It is able to operate for an extended period of time, using only depleted uranium (U-238) as fuel.
 This material is produced during the enrichment process, when enriched uranium (U-235) separates from natural uranium.
 U-235 is the main fuel for today’s light water reactors, while U-238 is a by-product of the enrichment process and is currently set aside as waste.
 Nuclear power plants produce electricity by splitting large atoms, such as U-235, into smaller atoms.
 Each time an atom splits (or “fissions”) it releases neutrons and heat.
 In turn, released neutrons cause other fissions, creating a sustained chain reaction.
 For conventional nuclear energy plants, U-235 is used because U-238 cannot sustain a chain reaction in today’s light water reactors.
-TerraPower’s engineers discovered a method to extract energy from U-238, making it a perfect source of energy for the TWR.
+TerraPower’s engineers discovered a method to extract energy from U-238, making it a perfect source of energy for the TWR design.

 Innovative Core Physics